deysitirado36/Latin102/composition1.md

 > Cum Hercules Oechalia veniisset, Iolen uxorem petivit.

 Your second sentence should state that when her father Eurytus was unwilling, Hercules captured Oechalia.
-> Cum Eurytus, pater eius, nouisset, Hercules Oechaliam cepit.
+> Cum Eurytus, pater eius, nollet, Hercules Oechaliam cepit.

 Your third sentence should express that Hercules said that he would kill her parents, and should include an indirect statement.
-> Hercules dixit interficere ea
+> Hercules dixit eam parentes interfecturus esse.

 Your fourth sentence should say that Iole endured that her parents were killed.
->
+> Iole pati eam parentes interfecti sunt.

 Your fifth statement should say that when he had killed all of them, he sent Iole to Deianira.
->
+> Quia Is omina ea interfecit, Iolen Deianiram misit.

 Notes
 Iole is a Greek name, and Hyginus uses the Greek form of her name in the accusative, Iolen.

-omnis, omnis
-mitto, mittĕre, misi, missus
-Oechalia, Oechaliae (f.): the city Oechalia pater, patris (m.) patior, pati, -, passus: endure, suffer; can take a noun as direct object or an indirect statement construction quia
+patior, pati, -, passus: endure, suffer; can take a noun as direct object or an indirect statement construction